aws-samples/amazon-dynamodb-labs/content/hands-on-labs/cleanup.en.md

     --table-name Reply
 ```

 * The Cloudformation template that was launched during the getting started section.
-Navigate to the Cloudformation console, select the `dynamodb-labs` stack and click `Delete`.
+Navigate to the Cloudformation console, select the `amazon-dynamodb-labs` stack and click `Delete`.

 ![Cleanup Delete dynamodb-labs CFN Stack](/images/hands-on-labs/dynamodb-labs-cfn-delete-stack.png)